This document describes the current stable version of Celery (3.1). For development docs, go here.

 A task queue’s input is a unit of work, called a task, dedicated worker processes then constantly monitor the queue for new work to perform.

-Celery communicates via messages using a broker to mediate between clients and workers.
+Celery communicates via messages, usually using a broker to mediate between clients and workers.
 To initiate a task a client puts a message on the queue, the broker then delivers the message to a worker.

 A Celery system can consist of multiple workers and brokers, giving way to high availability and horizontal scaling.

 Celery is written in Python, but the protocol can be implemented in any language.
-So far there’s RCelery for the Ruby programming language, and a PHP client, but language interoperability can also be achieved by using webhooks.
+So far there’s RCelery for the Ruby programming language, node-celery for Node.js and a PHP client, but language interoperability can also be achieved by using webhooks.

-Celery requires a message broker to send and receive messages.
-The RabbitMQ, Redis and MongoDB broker transports are feature complete, but there’s also support for a myriad of other solutions, including using SQLite for local development.
+Celery requires a message transport to send and receive messages.
+The RabbitMQ and Redis broker transports are feature complete, but there’s also support for a myriad of other experimental solutions, including using SQLite for local development.